Layoffs or Reductions in Force: Employee Questions

-My employer just told me that I am to be laid off.
-What happens to my H-1B nonimmigrant visa status?
+Q: My employer just told me that I am to be laid off.
+What happens to my nonimmigrant visa status?

-If your spouse holds H-1b, L-1, TN, O-1, or E-3 status, you could file to change your status from H-1B to H-4 dependent status.
-This status does not give you work authorization, but if you receive a job offer from another employer, you could change your status back to H-1b.
+- Consider your spouse: If your spouse holds H-1b, L-1, TN, O-1, or E-3 status, you could file to change your status to a dependent visa status.
+Note that H-4 status would not immediately give you work authorization, but if you receive a job offer from another employer, you could change your status back to H-1b.
 Otherwise, in some circumstances, you may be eligible to apply for and work pursuant to an H-4 EAD.
 For L-2s, pursuant to new USCIS interpretation, they are authorized to work “incident to status,” i.e. without having to file for an EAD.

-- If you have filed for a change of status from H-1B to another nonimmigrant status, the USCIS may not have decided your change of status application before you find a new H employer and are ready to file the new H-1B petition.
-In that case, when your new H-1B employer files its petition, you may need to notify USCIS that you no longer seek a change of status and demonstrate to the USCIS that you filed the change of status application in good faith.
+- If you have filed for a change of status from H-1b to another nonimmigrant status, the USCIS may not have decided your change of status application before you find a new H employer and are ready to file the new H-1b petition.
+In that case, when your new H-1b employer files its petition, you may need to withdraw your pending request for a change of status and demonstrate to the USCIS that you filed the change of status application in good faith.

-The USCIS takes the position that you fail to maintain your lawful immigration status when your employment ends.
-The longer you remain without lawful status, the more complicated it becomes to regain your lawful immigration status.
-Under the regulations which went into effect on January 17, 2017, you have 60 days to depart the U.S. (but that is a matter of practice, if you still do not have an employer 120 days after your termination of employment, and you have not filed to change your status to another nonimmigrant status, you should consider leaving the country no later than 180 days from your last day of employment.
-If you remain in the United States and you fail to maintain your lawful immigration status for 180 days or more after your employment ends, you will most likely face immigration obstacles later if a new employer attempts to sponsor you for both H status and for permanent resident status.
+A: The longer you remain without lawful status, the more complicated it becomes to regain your lawful immigration status.
+Under the regulations which went into effect on January 17, 2017, you have 60 days to depart the U.S. (but that is a matter of USCIS discretion, so not a guarantee).
+You should consider leaving the country no later than 180 days from your last day of employment.
+If you remain in the United States and you fail to maintain your lawful immigration status for 180 days or more after your employment ends, you will most likely face significant immigration obstacles later if a new employer attempts to sponsor you for nonimmigrant visa status and for permanent resident status.

-If you are in H-1b, E-3, or O-1 status when you are terminated, your employer must offer to pay your reasonable return transportation costs.
-This obligation need not include your family’s return transportation costs or the costs of moving your household to your country.
+A: If you are in H-1b, E-3, or O-1 status when you are terminated, your employer must offer to pay your reasonable return transportation costs to your home country.
+This obligation need not include your family’s return transportation costs or the costs of moving your household.
 Most employers will provide an air ticket (not cash) to you when you tell them that you wish to return to your home country.
 If you do not plan to leave the U.S., then the employer is not obligated to pay your return transportation costs.
 It is not clear how long this employer obligation lasts, though an offer that is open for 30 days should meet the legal requirement.

 If the terminating employer has filed an application for your adjustment of status, you may not be eligible to receive the return transportation costs at all since you may no longer be in H status.

-Q: If I am in H-1b status and I find a new employer who will file an H petition for me within the 60 day grace period, when can I start working?
+Q: If I am in H-1b status and I find a new employer who will file a visa petition for me within the 60 day grace period, when can I start working?

-As previously discussed, certain foreign nationals who have held H-1B status may start to work for a new H employer upon the filing of the new H-1B petition with the USCIS (as opposed to waiting for petition approval).
+A: Certain foreign nationals who have held H-1b status may start to work for a new H employer upon the filing of the new H-1b petition with the USCIS (as opposed to waiting for petition approval).
 To benefit from this special “H portability” provision, you must have:

-- Been lawfully admitted to the United States; and
+- Been lawfully admitted to the United States in H-1b status; and

 - Since the date of admission, not worked without USCIS authorization, even for one day; and